mlflow/mlp-regression-example/README.md

-# MLflow Pipelines Regression Example
+# [DEPRECATED] MLflow Pipelines Regression Example
+**NOTE**: This repository is deprecated as of 2022/11/07, and will be removed soon.
+If you are using MLflow 2.0,
+please refer to [MLflow Recipes Regression Example](https://github.com/mlflow/recipes-examples/tree/main/regression) instead.

 This repository serves as an example project for the [MLflow Regression Pipeline](https://mlflow.org/docs/latest/pipelines.html#regression-pipeline).
 Follow the instructions below to download the latest MLflow and this repository